 - Let cookies cool on cookie sheet before transferring them to a wire rack to glaze

-Glazing Cookies
+Glazing the Cookies

 - In a small saucepan over medium-low heat, melt butter.
 Stir in the sugar and 1 tablespoon of milk.